-However, one Sunday, your ex-spouse doesn’t drop your child off at your house at a normal time.
-You text him to see what’s going on, and he says that he doesn’t plan on bringing your son back for a few days.
+However, one Sunday, your ex-spouse doesn't drop your child off at your house at a regular time.
+You text him to see what's going on, and he says that he doesn't plan on bringing your son back for a few days.

-Custody splitting is a difficult issue even in the best of environments.
-You and your ex-spouse agreed to the terms of your divorce decree, but if we’re honest, each of you would like to have more time than you are currently allotted under the provisions contained in the order.
-In your son’s best interests, he can share a relationship with both parents, but this type of behavior cannot stand.
+Custody splitting is a problematic issue even in the best of environments.
+You and your ex-spouse agreed to the terms of your divorce decree, but if we're honest, each of you would like to have more time than you are currently allotted under the provisions contained in the order.
+In your son's best interests, he can share a relationship with both parents, but this type of behavior cannot stand.

 What are your options if your child is not returned to you by the other parent

 In the extreme event that your child is not returned to you by your ex-spouse, there are options for you to explore.
-Hopefully, this type of situation never actually occurs, but if it does, we will like you to be aware of one such option- Habeas Corpus.
+Hopefully, this type of situation never actually occurs, but if it does, we would like you to be aware of one such option- Habeas Corpus.

-If your court order mandates that your child is returned to you at a certain time on a day of the week and your child is not returned according to those terms, then the other parent violates the court’s orders.
+If your court order mandates that your child is returned to you at a particular time on a day of the week and your child is not returned according to those terms, then the other parent violates the court's orders.